PyO3/pyo3/guide/src/building-and-distribution.md

 As an advanced feature, you can build PyO3 wheel without calling Python interpreter with the environment variable `PYO3_NO_PYTHON` set.
 Also, if the build host Python interpreter is not found or is too old or otherwise unusable, PyO3 will still attempt to compile `abi3` extension modules after displaying a warning message.
-On Unix-like systems this works unconditionally; on Windows you must also set the `RUSTFLAGS` environment variable to contain `-L native=/path/to/python/libs` so that the linker can find `python3.lib`.
+On Unix-like systems this works unconditionally; on Windows this also works unconditionally thanks to `raw-dylib` linking, which eliminates the need for import library (`.lib`) files.

-If the `python3.dll` import library is not available, an experimental `generate-import-lib` crate feature may be enabled, and the required library will be created and used by PyO3 automatically.

-*Note*: MSVC targets require LLVM binutils (`llvm-dlltool`) to be available in `PATH` for the automatic import library generation feature to work.

 #### Missing features